Jett-Secret/Danknet-Explorer/README.md

+# Danknet Explorer Browser
+For now, the Danknet Explorer is a web browser that attempts to return the internet browsing experience to its nostalgic roots of the 2010s

+_ _ _
+# Pale Moon Readme

 # Pale Moon web browser

 This is the source code for the Pale Moon web browser, an independent browser derived from Firefox/Mozilla community code.
 The source tree is